freaksie/ParserGPT/README.md

 # ParserGPT

-ParserGPT is a comprehensive package designed for generating and fine-tuning Llama models for building an event scheduling agent.
+ParserGPT is a comprehensive package designed for generating and fine-tuning Llama models for building an event scheduling agent to convert user requests into LISP-style actionable plans.
 This package includes three main components: `infer.py`, `Trainer.py`, and `Evaluate.py`, each responsible for different aspects of the model's lifecycle from training to inference and evaluation.

 ## Installation